harshil21/metavidsdl/README.md

 ### Meta Video Downloader

 A simple telegram bot which downloads videos from insta reels links.
-Chat with it [here](https://t.me/meta_video_downloader_bot).
+Please start your own instance of the bot since it requires login credentials (when hosting on sites like Replit, if you don't use credentials, you'll likely start getting 401's.
+Also see https://github.com/instaloader/instaloader/issues/2011) to download videos.
+Click the "Made with Replit" banner to get started.

 Support for downloading Meta (formerly Facebook) videos will be added later.
 Only instagram.com/reels/ links are supported for now.